PuffyPufferfish0/Blink3D/README.md

 # Blink3D
 A 3D modeling software designed for triangulation and textures.

-for the make command, use common sense, it could change depending on added classes, or you may need to exclude some classes for debugging:
+for the make command, use common sense, it will change depending on added classes, or you may need to exclude some classes for debugging:

 ```
 g++ main.cpp App.cpp glad.c Point.cpp Camera.cpp Mesh.cpp ViewCube.cpp Toolbar.cpp TransformGizmo.cpp imgui/*.cpp -I./include -I./imgui -I. $(pkg-config --cflags sdl2) -o Blink3D -lSDL2 -ldl